josesamos/rolap/README.md

 obtained from operational systems and is transformed to adapt it to the new structure.

-Transformations can be carried out using professional ETL (extract, transform and load) tools.
+Transformations can be carried out using professional ETL (*Extract, Transform and Load*) tools.
 Recently, tools aimed at end users have emerged, which are also aimed at performing transformation operations.
 All these tools are very useful to carry out the transformation process, they provide a development environment to define the transformation